Cemeteries and crematorium

-From Monday 20th April 2020, our cemeteries will re-open to the public.
-However, funeral restrictions will remain in place and we ask that if visiting the cemeteries, you please adhere to the following guidance:
+Our cemeteries remain open to the public.
+However, funeral restrictions are in place and we ask that if visiting the cemeteries, you please adhere to the following guidance:

-- Social distancing must be observed at all times; you should stay at least 2 metres away from other people at all times unless they are members of your own household.
-Full government guidelines on social distancing, self-isolation and hygiene, can be found here.
+- Social distancing must be observed at all times; you should stay at least 2 metres away from other people at all times unless they are members of your own household or support bubble.
+Please see the full government guidelines on social distancing, self-isolation and hygiene.
 Please read the guidelines before visiting the cemetery and wash your hands when you get home.
 Anyone who may fall into vulnerable groups or have underlying heath conditions are recommended to stay at home and keep safe.

 - In order to protect staff, please do not approach or get close to any ground maintenance operatives or funeral directors in the cemetery.

 - If a funeral is taking place (or a grave has been excavated) then you must stay away from that area.

 - Please do not visit the cemetery if you are displaying any symptoms of Coronavirus (Covid-19) which include either:

 - a high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature)

 - a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

 - a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

 - More advice can be found on the NHS website: https://www.nhs.uk/conditions/coronavirus-covid-19/symptoms-and-what-to-do/